-The most powerful and feared of Colombia’s narco-paramilitary groups — the Urabeños — has called for political recognition and inclusion in peace talks in a statement that strongly suggests the group’s leaders are planning a surprise exit strategy.
+The most powerful and feared of Colombia's narco-paramilitary groups -- the Gaitanistas -- has called for political recognition and inclusion in peace talks in a statement that strongly suggests the group's leaders are planning a surprise exit strategy.

-Going under the group’s official name “the Gaitanist Self-Defense Forces of Colombia,” the Urabeños issued a communiqué, in which they praised the current peace talks between the government and the guerrillas of the Revolutionary Armed Forces of Colombia (FARC), but said there would be no lasting peace while they were not part of the process.
+Going under the group's official name "the Gaitanist Self-Defense Forces of Colombia," the Gaitanistas, also known as the Gulf Clan, Urabeños, and Gaitanist Self-Defense Forces of Colombia (Autodefensas Gaitanistas de Colombia – AGC), issued a communiqué, in which they praised the current peace talks between the government and the guerrillas of the Revolutionary Armed Forces of Colombia (FARC), but said there would be no lasting peace while they were not part of the process.

 The group also denied any involvement in the drug trade, apart from taxing producers in areas where they operate, and blasted the Colombian authorities for corruption, which they identified as the country's "principal problem."
 They also denied claims the group is linked to the so-called "anti-land restitution army" and praised the government for its initiative to restore stolen lands to the displaced.